Long considered a key component of recovery, 12-step programs are as popular as ever. But that doesn’t mean they work for everyone.

 But a 2020 review of research on recovery options sheds some light on AA’s effectiveness.

-Researchers analyzed 27 studies involving 10,565 participants, finding that AA attendance leads to longer lengths of sobriety than other treatments, such as cognitive behavioral therapy (CBT).
+Researchers analyzed 27 studies involving 10,565 participants, finding that attendance at AA and similar twelve-step facilitation programs, delivered according to standard procedures, leads to longer lengths of sobriety than other treatments, such as cognitive behavioral therapy (CBT).

 But that doesn’t mean it’s always going to work, or that other options aren’t viable.